Network of Educational Television: Later years and replacement by CTS

-On 16 February 1970, the Executive Yuan made the momentous decision to invest NT$100 million in expanding the educational television and radio station into the China Culture Television Corporation, which was later renamed the Chinese Television System (CTS).
+On 16 February 1970, the Executive Yuan decided to invest NT$100 million in expanding the educational television and radio station into the China Culture Television Corporation, which was later renamed the Chinese Television System (CTS).

 In May 1970, during the 117th Executive Yuan meeting, the establishment of China Television Station received official approval.

-Finally, on 31 January 1971, CTS was officially launched.
-With the conclusion of the fifty-ninth school year on 30 June 1971, the educational television and radio station became part of history.
+On 31 January 1971, CTS was officially launched.
+With the conclusion of the fifty-ninth school year on 30 June 1971, the educational television and radio station was closed down.

 Schedule example

 A typical NETV schedule from Monday to Saturday, starting 1 October 1968: